-Since 2002, the Graduate Student Life Grants program has been a successful request-for-proposal process that invites graduate students, spouses, faculty, and staff to submit creative ideas that kick-start community-building projects.
-This year, we are expanding this program to cover more facets of the graduate student experience.
+Since 2002, the Graduate Student Life Grants program has been a successful request-for-proposal process that invites MIT graduate students, spouses, faculty, and staff to submit creative ideas that kick-start community-building projects.

 Funding may be requested for activities in the following categories:

-- Department-, Lab-, or Center-based student events & activities
+- Department-, Institute-, or Center-based student events & activities

 - Student-organized conferences or workshops